Eunice Olumide: Other activities

-Olumide produced a variety of youth groups across the UK in Brixton London and at Hillhead High School, Granton and Muirhouse's G-Code in Edinburgh.
+Olumide has written and contributed to four books including How to Get into Fashion, focusing on sustainability, diversity as well as protecting people from exploitation.
+Growing up Black in Britain with Stuart Lawrence, The Loud Black Girls Anthology edited by Bernardine Evaristo, Style and Substance with other authors including Charlotte Tilbury, Stanley Tucci, Zadie Smith, Bella Freud, Chloe Sevigny, Rachael Weisz and The Universal Cultural Declaration for UNESCO.

-She is an ambassador for Zero Waste Scotland, for issues of conservation and sustainability, as well as for Fashion Targets, joining the ranks of Kate Moss, Edith Bowman, Twiggy, Alan Carr & Sharon and Kelly Osborne.
-She regularly fund raises for charities including Children's Hospice Association Scotland, The Well Foundation, Love Music Hate Racism and is a global ambassador for Graduate Fashion Week.
+She is an ambassador for Zero Waste Scotland, for issues of conservation and sustainability, as well as for Fashion Targets.
+She has fund raised for charities including Children's Hospice Association Scotland, The Well Foundation, Love Music Hate Racism and is a global ambassador for Graduate Fashion Week.
 Olumide is a patron for Best Beginnings, and Adopt an Intern, helping to get women who have had a career break back into work.

-In 2015, Olumide founded her own art gallery representing artists including Richard Wilson, Tim Nobel, and Nick Walker.
-In 2019, she became the first Scottish model to produce an on-schedule London Fashion Week show Next Generation Regeneration to raise awareness on the Windrush scandal.
-She also delivered a key note speech at the Houses of Parliament which chimed with an investigation on the impact of the textile industry on the environment.
-She participated in an initiative with union Equity to develop a framework and strategy to support fashion models in the UK.
-She also set up Enigmatic Production and Promotion, through the Prince's Business Youth Trust,.
+In 2015, Olumide became the first black woman in Scotland to found her own art gallery representing artists including Richard Wilson, Tim Nobel, and Nick Walker.
+In 2019, she also became the first Scottish model to produce an on-schedule London Fashion Week show Next Generation Regeneration to raise awareness on the Windrush scandal.
+She delivered a key note speech at the Houses of Parliament which lead to an investigation on the impact of the textile industry on the environment.
+She instigated an initiative with the union called Equity to develop a framework and strategy to support fashion models in the UK.
+She also founded Enigmatic Production and Promotion, through the Prince's Business Youth Trust,.

 Awards and nominations

 Olumide was nominated for the Model of the Year in the Scottish Fashion Awards, sponsored by Vogue in 2011, 2013, 2015.
 She won Model of the Year in 2018 at the BBE Awards.
-In 2017, she was featured alongside supermodels Stella Tennant, Winnie Harlow and Brenda Finn.
-She appeared on the Front Cover of The Evening Standard with supermodel Adwoa Aboah.
+In 2017, she was featured alongside supermodels Stella Tennant, Winnie Harlow and Brenda Finn as one of the new breed of supermodels.

 In November 2017, Olumide was awarded Member of the Order of the British Empire (MBE) in the 2017 Birthday Honours for services to broadcasting, the arts, and charity.
-The investiture ceremony was held at Buckingham Palace, with Prince Charles handing the award to Olumide as well as to other award recipients at that event.
+The investiture ceremony was held at Buckingham Palace, with Prince Charles presenting the award.

 In 2018, she was named as a Design Champion by V&A Dundee highlighting established names in design related industries in Scotland.